Fred Dibnah: Legacy

-Through his television work Dibnah became famous for felling chimneys (by the time of his death he had felled 90), although it was one of his least favourite jobs.
+Through his television work Dibnah became famous for felling chimneys (he felled 90 in his lifetime), although it was one of his least favourite jobs.
 As he made more films with Don Haworth, his outspoken views on changing society, work ethics and delinquency, made him the embodiment of the views of many of his fans and epitomised the view of a northern working man.

 Dibnah was praised by many notable British people.
 After reporting on his death, television presenter Peter Sissons remarked: "They don't make them like that any more".
 Comedian Peter Kay said: "It's very sad news.
 He was one of a kind and now he has gone I think there will be no one else like him.
 He was enthusiastic about a way of life that has virtually disappeared now."
 Brian Tetlow, chairman of the Bolton and District Civic Trust, said: "He's unique, not just to Bolton but to Britain and the world.
 Our thoughts are with his wife and children."

 An 8 ft bronze statue of Dibnah was unveiled by the Mayor of Bolton, in Bolton town centre, on 29 April 2008.
 The sculpture was created by Jane Robbins.
 His home was converted into a heritage centre in 2010 but its contents were sold at auction in March 2018.

 A play titled The Demolition Man, based on his final years, was staged in 2011 at Bolton's Octagon Theatre.

 The life and times of Dibnah were celebrated by St Helens comedy folk band the Lancashire Hotpots, who released their song "Dibnah" with a music video in 2016.
 Band member Dickie Ticker said of Dibnah "When Fred came on the screens – other than on Coronation Street – there was no one with a broad Boltonian accent.
 He was a working class and genuinely nice bloke.
 Since posting the video we have had dozens and dozens of comments and no one has got a bad word to say about him."

-The American rock band Tuff Sunshine released a song, "The Steeplejack" in 2019 that had been inspired by the BBC documentary Fred Dibnah: Steeplejack.
+The American rock band Tuff Sunshine released a song, "The Steeplejack" in 2019 that had been inspired by the 1979 BBC documentary Fred Dibnah: Steeplejack.